 - Difficulty Rating: 6/10 — Easy to moderate

-- Common Symptoms: Reduced remote range: You have to stand very close to your Highlander for the lock, unlock, or panic buttons to respond.; Intermittent functionality: The remote works sometimes but fails at other times, seemingly at random.; Delayed response: There's a noticeable lag between pressing a button on the fob and the vehicle responding.; Push-button start issues: Your Highlander may struggle to detect the key fob for starting, often requiring you to hold t
+- Common Symptoms: Reduced remote range: You have to stand very close to your Highlander for the lock, unlock, or panic buttons to respond.; Intermittent functionality: The remote works sometimes but fails at other times, seemingly at random.
+This can be partic; Delayed response: There's a noticeable lag between pressing a button on the fob and the vehicle responding.
+The signal s; Push-button start issues: Your Highlander may struggle to detect the key fob for starting, often requiring you to hold t

 - Estimated Repair Cost: $80–$900 (parts + typical shop labor)